GabrielVareilles/rails-matching/README.md

   @label="matching_with_sql:",
   @real=0.017291000112891197 ..>]
 ```
-So using our SQL query reduced the time from 494 ms to 17 ms (for 5k users!! :tada::tada:)
+So using our SQL query reduced the time from *494 ms* to *17 ms*,  **30 times faster** :tada: :muscle: :tada:

-Happy fruits (any other more relevent criterias) matching !
+Happy fruits (or any other more relevant criteria) matching !